aaalgo/picpac/README.md

 limit the image size, so on-the-fly resizing can be more efficient.
 The rationale is that the database does not have to be recreated when training has to be done at different scales.

+There is also a Python API for data importing, so the output of cv2.imencode can be directly added to the database without going through the filesystem.

 Json Annotation
 ===============